Fody/Fody/.github/ISSUE_TEMPLATE/bug_report.md

 Where relevant, ensure you are using the current stable versions of the following:

- * Fody (note for this you need an explicit NuGet reference to Fody in you csproj)
+ * Fody (note for this you need an explicit NuGet reference to Fody in your csproj)
  * Fody weavers
  * Visual Studio
  * [.NET Core SDK](https://www.microsoft.com/net/download)